 - Landlords will no longer be required to lodge deposits with a scheme if the tenancy is ended and the deposit returned to the tenant in full within 30 working days of the tenancy commencing.
 This avoids the need to lodge deposits for very short tenancies.
 However, if the landlord wishes to make deductions from the deposit then it must first be lodged with a scheme.

 - Where both parties agree that the deposit can be paid in instalments during the tenancy, each instalment must be paid to a scheme within 30 working days of it being paid to the landlord.
 The landlord must provide the tenant with the prescribed information (regulation 42) notice detailing the total amount of deposit paid to date within 30 working days of each instalment being paid.
 Previously the deposit scheme regulations didn’t cover how deposit instalments should be treated so this amendment clears up a previously grey area.

 These amendments will come into force on 11 November 2019.
-For information on deposit scheme requirements see the SAL factsheet on deposits.
-(Members please remember to log into the website to download documents).
+For information on deposit scheme requirements see the SAL factsheet on deposits, (members please remember to log in to download documents).

 Not yet a member?
 Please join SAL to access our documents and advice and ensure you are sent all the new and updated information directly to your inbox.
 Please show your support by adding your voice to our campaigns as a member.